nikhil2197/snap_feedback/README.md

 ## Live Demo

-Check out the working demo at: https://snap-feedback.vercel.app/
+Check out the working demo at: https://snap-feedback.vercel.app/ using the demo images and activity descriptions provided in the `Demo_Images` folder

 ## Features
 - Two-step image uploads: playground & toy
 - Optional activity description with validation